Connecting Flavor and Baryon Asymmetry via Leptogenesis in Effective Froggatt-Nielsen Theory: CP asymmetry and Boltzmann equations for Leptogenesis

 respectively.
 Appendix~\ref{appE} lists the loop amplitudes expressed in Eqs.~\eqref{Eq:loopampli1} and \eqref{Eq:loopampli2}, and the corresponding couplings are defined in Eq.~(\ref{Eq:cverthh}).

 To quantify CP violation in RHN decay, we define for each $N_\beta$ the asymmetry parameter

-where we have summed over all light-neutrino flavors.
+and for the scattering case where we have summed over all flavors.
 Normalizing by the total decay rate of each channel keeps the corresponding Boltzmann equations linear in flavor space~\cite{Davidson:2008bu}.
-Each CP asymmetry can be written as a sum of interference terms between tree and vertex diagrams ($\eps{vert}{X}{S}$), and between tree and self-energy diagrams ($\eps{self}{X}{S}$), with Higgs and flavon states appearing in both internal and final lines: